YesterdaysLemon/zmk-config/readme.md

-# urob's zmk-config
+# YesterdaysLemon's zmk-config

 This is my personal [ZMK firmware](https://github.com/zmkfirmware/zmk/) configuration.
-It consists of a 34-keys base layout that is re-used for various boards, including my Corneish Zen and my Planck.
+It consists of a 34-keys base layout that is re-used for various boards, but I use it for my Urchin.
+This is a fork of [urob's zmk-config.](https://github.com/urob/zmk-config)

 This branch is updated for the latest ZMK using Zephyr 3.5.
 A legacy version compatible with Zephyr 3.0 is available